-“My name is Ahmed Wali Mahmood and I came to Greece in January 2017 with my two children, Bereevan and Heryard.
+“My name is Ahmed and I came to Greece one year ago, in January 2017, with my two children, Bereevan and Heryard.
 My daughter is 11 years old and my son is 6.
-We left our home country due to a serious family issue and began our journey from Erbil, Iraq.
-Turkey was our first stop, then the Greek island of Samos and finally Athens, where we stayed in an open accommodation center run by the NGO “Praksis” for almost a year.
+We left our home country due to a serious family issue.
+We began our journey from Erbil, Iraq.
+Turkey was our first stop, then the Greek island of Samos and finally Athens, where we stayed in an open accommodation center run by NGO “Praksis” for almost a year.

 Leaving your home country is never easy, especially when you have a good job and a decent income.
 I was running a butcher shop, selling chicken for more than 24 years.
-Here in Greece, it is very difficult to find a good job.
+Here in Greece, is very difficult to find a good job.
 Furthermore I want my children to go to school.
 While we were staying in Athens, some family members from Erbil informed us that our family problem was solved.
-I can't say more, since it is very personal.
+Allow me not to say more, since it is very personal.

-But it was was actually good news for me and my children.
+These was actually good news for me and my children.
 We started thinking about returning home, so I called IOM to find out more details about voluntary returns.
-All IOM staff were really helpful and we booked an appointment very quickly.
-Since I have experience as a butcher, we discussed the possibility of getting a reintegration package, which will allow me to operate my small business again.
-My IOM counsellor was positive and now not only I am ready to return to my home country, but I can also start working again.
-My children are also very happy since they can look forward going back to school.”
+All IOM staff was really helpful and we booked an appointment very quickly.
+Since I have an experience as a butcher, we discussed the possibility of getting a reintegration package, which will allow me to operate again my small business.
+IOM counsellor was positive and now not only I am ready to return to my home country but I can also start working again.
+My children are also very happy since they are looking forward going back to school.”